How we aim to repair and improve the Hunstanton Heritage Gardens

 The details of the proposals have been prepared by Wynne-Williams Associates, Landscape Architects, and can be downloaded at the bottom of this page.

 Blakedown Environment and Leisure have been appointed to work alongside Wynne Williams Associates Landscape architects to carry out the planned enhancements to the gardens and shelters within the project area.
-Work commenced on site at the beginning of February and is due to be complete by mid June 2017.
+Work commenced on site at the beginning of February and is due to be completed July 2017.
 Visit here for regular progress updates: